CSI-VIT-AP/Number_Guessing_Game_21MIC7183/README.md

 Link to play the game : https://hemavenkat8642.github.io/Number_Guessing_Game/

 Hint : You can find the randomly generated number in the console.
        To open console, right click on the webpage and click on "Inspect".
-       And then, click on the "Console" tab.
+       And then, click or open the "Console" tab.
        Before or after playing the game, you can know the correct number to win the game.